recri/change/README.md

     browser at http://localhost:8081

-To build build, run "npm run build" in the top-level directory and static images in build/ and a prpl-server suite of images in server/ will be compiled.
+To build build, run "npm run build" in the top-level directory to make static images in build/ and a prpl-server suite of images in server/ for differential serving.